martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability.md

 2. Replace `-webkit-transition: color 0.5s ease;` with `transition: color 0.5s ease;`

 We are now using the standard CSS transition property which means that all browsers that support it will be able to use it.

+##6.
+Re-test
+If you are able to, upload the changes copy of your site and repeat step 1.
+You should find that the site now passes all tests in the 'Modern Web Interoperability' test

+You can see a copy of the site after these steps have been completed here: